PrzemyslawSwiderski/yaml-secrets-gradle-plugin/README.md

 # Gradle Yaml Secrets Plugin
-This plugin can load properties from Yaml secret files.
+This plugin loads properties from Yaml secret files.
-Those properties can then be used in build scripts.
+Properties can later be used in build scripts.

 ## Requirements
-* JRE supported by gradle 6.4 version (JRE 8 or higher)
+* JRE 8 or higher

 ## How to use
 1. Apply a plugin to a project as described on [gradle portal](https://plugins.gradle.org/plugin/com.pswidersk.yaml-secrets-plugin).